7 Lessons That’ll Actually Help You Stand Out in a Job Interview

 “Confidence can also lead into arrogance or pompousness.
 There’s a middle ground to it where you can speak clearly and prove that you’re good at what you do without having to state it.”

 You don’t need to say “I’m confident.”
 Show it.
-Confidence is how you carry yourself, not what you claim.
+Confidence is how you talk about what you’ve done, not what you announce about yourself.

-The most confident people never have to announce it.
+The most confident people never feel the need to label it.

 3. The Interview Starts Before You Think It Does